-When you start wanting to connect control sources to the Werkstatt, one problem is pretty obvious: the header connections provide a signal path, but there’s no ground.
-The user manual suggests cobbling interconnects together from hacked cables, taking a ground from the cable to a screw on the case (or the ground on the audio jack), but this isn’t a very neat solution.
-Better to add a proper CV input jack so you can directly and simply hook up your external CV source.
+When you start wanting to connect control sources to the Werkstatt, one problem is pretty obvious: the patch pin header provides a signal path, but there’s no ground.
+The user manual suggests hacking cables together, taking a ground from the cable to a screw on the case (or the ground on the audio output jack), but this isn’t a very neat solution.
+Better to add a proper CV input jack so you can directly and simply hook up your external CV source using standard cables.

 How it Works

 The circuit is very simple.
 Looking at p.2 of the official schematic, we can see the existing header CV input is mixed in via a resistor R46 and trimmer VR5.
 This trimmer can be carefully adjusted to give a 1V/octave response for your external CV.

 It would be super-easy to simply wire a jack to the CV point on the header, but this has the disadvantage that inputs are not isolated from each other.
 Better (and still easy) is to replicate the two passive components and route them to the same mix point.

 The handiest solder points for connecting the extra components to the existing circuit are TP14 and TP10.
 Either will do:

 The jack is wired to be brought to the side panel beneath the header.
 In this photo the Gate mod jack is also in place.
 The jack grounds are wired together, and then to a solder tag that connects to the nearby screw post.
 The existing screw is long enough to accommodate a washer or two:

 Drilling the hole in the case is simple and quick, and a label finishes the job:

 The accompanying Gate Input mod is also detailed on this site.